sswahn/location/README.md

 This JavaScript library provides convenient methods for working with AWS Location Service, including functions for getting directions and reverse geocoding.

+## Features

+- **Get Directions:** Calculate the route between two sets of coordinates with ease.
+Use the `getDirections` function to retrieve the path from a start location to a destination.

+- **Reverse Geocoding:** Perform reverse geocoding by providing coordinates, and get detailed address information in return.
+Utilize the `reverseGeocode` function to obtain an address based on a set of coordinates.

+- **Convenient Integration:** Seamlessly integrate with AWS Location Service, making it easy to leverage powerful geospatial capabilities in your Node.js applications.

+- **Simple and Readable:** The library is designed with simplicity in mind, offering clear and readable methods for working with location-based services.

 ## Installation

 Using npm.